adnan-alam/adnan-alam.github.io/_posts/2017-8-1-Singly-linked-list.md

                 prev = current
                 current = current.get_next()
 ```

-To check whether an element is in the linked list or not ,create a method named search which takes a data that we want check if it is in the linked list.
+To check whether an element is in the linked list or not ,create a method named "search" which takes a data that we want check if it is in the linked list.
 First , we set the head to the current variable and we iterate through the list while current is not None and if we get the data in the list we return True  and if we don’t we go to next Node.
 If we don’t find the data and current is None then we return False.

 ```python